Codecademy/docs/content/css/concepts/float/float.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `float` propertie moves an element with in its parent.
+The float property moves an element to the left or right within its parent, outside of the default positioning.

 ## Syntax